emilsvennesson/shed/documents/assignments/sdd.md

 ### JSON
 https://www.json.org/json-en.html
-JSON is data interchange format, JSON is easy for both machines and humans to read and write
+JSON is a data interchange format, JSON is easy for both machines and humans to read and write

 ### FXML
 https://en.wikipedia.org/wiki/FXML